 Administrative costs are capped at a maximum of 10% of the grant award.
-MEA defines administrative costs to be non-energy related costs (such as rent, utilities, etc.).

-If you plan to request administrative costs, please be sure to clearly identify the amount of administrative funds in Section 34: Cost Breakdown of the EmPOWER Clean Energy Communities grant application.
-In Section 31: Administrative Costs of the application, grant applicants should explain how administrative costs will be used in association with their proposed grant project.
+MEA defines administrative costs to be non-energy related costs required to execute a proposed energy project (e.g. financial staff).
+If an applicant plans to request administrative costs, the amount of the administrative funds to be requested must be clearly identified in Section 33: Cost Breakdown of the EmPOWER Clean Energy Communities grant application.
+In Section 34: Administrative Costs of the application, grant applicants should explain how administrative costs will be used in association with their proposed grant project.